 You will likely find that high-quality cold-brew is easier on your stomach and less prone to stain your teeth.
 That’s because Chameleon Cold-Brew’s coffee has around half the acidity of traditional coffee.
 During the prolonged steeping process, oils and tannins are released, resulting in a less acidic coffee filled with a smoother flavor.

 Because master cold brewers can reduce the amount of undesirable coffee characteristics (acidity, off notes, dull flavor), they can increase what many coffee drinkers want more of: caffeine.
 On average, a cold brew coffee yields twice (if not more) caffeine content than a regular cup!
-Chameleon Cold-Brew’s Ready to Enjoy Coffees range in 150mg to 250mg of caffeine per bottle.
-Chameleon Cold-Brew’s Concentrates average 65mg of caffeine per ounce, undiluted.
+Chameleon Cold-Brew’s On-The-Go Coffees range in 150mg to 250mg of caffeine per bottle.
+Chameleon Cold-Brew’s Concentrate average 65mg of caffeine per ounce, undiluted.

 Now that you’re hooked on our cold brew, let us help you start enjoying the buzz.
 Find Chameleon Cold-Brew near you!